Mykolaiv project shows that hepatitis C can be effectively treated in people living with HIV

-In Mykolaiv, in the south of Ukraine, MSF is taking an integrated approach to hepatitis C care for people living with HIV, by providing free diagnostic tests, treatment with new drugs, and education and counselling services to increase patients’ chances of success.
-The recent test results from patients who finished treatment since the start of the activities one year ago are extremely positive, with a success rate of over 95 per cent in curing hepatitis C in patients who are also infected with HIV.
+In Mykolaiv, in the south of Ukraine, MSF is taking an integrated approach to hepatitis C care for people living with HIV, by providing free diagnostic tests, treatment with new drugs, and education and counseling services to increase patients’ chances of success.
+The recent test results from patients who finished treatment since the start of the activities one year ago are extremely positive, with a success rate of over 95 percent in curing hepatitis C in patients who are also infected with HIV.

 Shorter treatment with new oral drugs

 “A hepatitis C infection can be deadly if untreated, especially for people living with HIV, but these test results remind us that a cure is possible,” said Franking Frias, MSF medical coordinator in Ukraine.
-“For treatment we use sofosbuvir and daclatasvir, new oral drugs recommended by WHO that can cure hepatitis C in as little as 12 weeks with few adverse effects.
+“For treatment, we use sofosbuvir and daclatasvir, new oral drugs recommended by WHO that can cure hepatitis C in as little as 12 weeks with few adverse effects.
 In comparison, older hepatitis C treatment models use injectable drugs and take at least four times as long.”

 The role of peer educators

 But undergoing hepatitis C treatment can still be a challenge for many.
 Therefore, MSF is working with peer educators, who have themselves lived with the disease.
-They help patients manage their treatment and give advice on how to cope with challenges that may affect their ability to complete treatment, such as discrimination, financial difficulties and mental and physical hardships.
+They help patients manage their treatment and give advice on how to cope with challenges that may affect their ability to complete treatment, such as discrimination, financial difficulties, and mental and physical hardships.

 This has proven successful.
 So far, zero patients in the MSF project have failed to complete treatment as a result of missed doses or visits.
 In total, 341 patients on antiretroviral therapy for HIV have finished MSF’s hepatitis C treatment course.
-A preliminary group of 143 patients have already undergone testing, and all but one patient was found to be cured of hepatitis C.
+A preliminary group of 143 patients has already undergone testing, and all but one patient was found to be cured of hepatitis C.